 The Research Advisory Committee (RAC) was established by the Research Strategic Plan of 2003 as a way to advise the dean of the School of Medicine and the vice chancellor for research on issues relating to research, to guide implementation of the strategic plan and to conduct ongoing research strategic planning.
-The committee meets regularly to examine new developments within the School of Medicine and to recommend strategic areas that merit investment.
+The committee meets monthly to examine new developments within the School of Medicine and to recommend strategic areas that merit investment.
 Examples of its contributions over the years include:

 - Developed a plan to fund first-year PhD graduate students until a more permanent mechanism was developed (2003-04).